cgrotz/helium.io/README.md

-**roadrunner** is a real-time data backend for web applications using Websockets.
+**helium** is a real-time data backend for web applications using Websockets.

-Please visit our documentation page http://skiptag.github.io/roadrunner for further information.
+Please visit our documentation page http://skiptag.github.io/helium for further information.